SPLATteam/SPLAT-WebGuide/docs/getting_started.rst

 2. Select the output format and enter output path (if applicable) under ``Results Destination`` section.

 3. Click on :button:`Get Results` (red circle in picture below).
-If :inputcell:`on this sheet` is selected, you should see raw results appear beneath the tables when the process is finished.
+If :inputcell:`on this sheet` is selected, you should see raw results appear on the sheet when the process is finished.

 .. image:: getting_started_extract_results_1.PNG